What is an RSA Certificate? How RSA Certificate Works?

 How does an RSA Certificate Work?

-RSA certificates work by using a pair of keys, a public key, and a private key.
+RSA certificates use a pair of keys: a public key and a private key.
 Users utilize the public key to encrypt information, while the private key is employed to decrypt the encrypted data.

-The certificate also contains information about the identity of the website, such as the domain name and the organization that operates it.
+The certificate also contains information about the website’s identity, such as the domain name and the organization that operates it.
 This information is verified by a certificate authority (CA) before the certificate is issued.
 This ensures that the certificate belongs to the website that it claims to belong to and that the website is who it says it is.

 For the encryption and decryption of data, the RSA algorithm uses the principles of number theory and mathematical trapdoor functions.